Joint Special Operations Command Task Force in the Iraq War: Task Force Black/Knight

-Based in the Baghdad area at MSS Fernandez, TF Black (which was supported by Parachute Regiment members of the SFSG) is based around a squadron of the SAS, with integrated units from the SBS, SRR, 18 SR and Delta Force and DEVGRU..
+Based in the Baghdad area at MSS Fernandez, TF Black (which was supported by Parachute Regiment members of the SFSG) is based around a squadron of the SAS, with integrated units from the Special Boat Service, Special Reconnaissance Regiment, 18th Signal Regiment and 1st SFOD-D and DEVGRU.
 In the early months of 2004, the SAS used their capabilities in reconnaissance and surveillance to watch suspects and develop/gather intelligence for the coalition intelligence services.
 The SAS operational process in Baghdad was known as find-fix-finish.
 Working backwards with the 'finish' part being a raid to take down a suspect, 'fix' involved pinpointing a time and place which a target can be taken; 'find' would be finding the insurgent/terrorist.
 In this period, they almost captured/killed Abu Musab al-Zarqawi when they assaulted a house in Baghdad.
 After forcing entry, they withdrew when they discovered a booby trap.
 They still managed to overwhelm the occupants of the building; captured intelligence revealed Zarqawi had left a short time before.

-Due to mistreatment of detainees and the conditions at Camp Nama and JSOC's TSF (Temporary Screening Facility) at Balad and the deportation of detainees to Bagram Airbase, US-UK relations were strained when they refused to turn over detainees to US custody.
+Due to mistreatment of detainees and the conditions at Camp Nama and JSOC's TSF (Temporary Screening Facility) at Balad and the deportation of detainees to Bagram Airbase, US–UK relations were strained when they refused to turn over detainees to US custody.
 McChrystal kept Task Force Black out of JSOC, but this would change in 2006.
 In the meantime, Task Force Black targets were former Ba'athist party regime elements.
 On 11 April 2005, Task Force Black's G squadron, SAS, captured Fadhil Ibrahim al-Mashhadani, one of Saddam Hussein's former apparatchik after assaulting his house.
 At about the same time, in an attempt to find the kidnappers of a foreigner, the SAS also captured a former senior Ba'athist party official and another man.
 They didn't find the hostage but the men were definitely connected to the kidnappers; they were later released, however, when US intelligence revealed that they were CIA assets.